 Twitter feed links, located at the bottom of the website, can be scrolled and read safely as well, but links in the Twitter feeds are only as safe as Twitter itself.

 Our website is designed to be a safe zone with a PG content-rating that all readers can visit safely.

-If you get lost, click on the HOME page in the black rectangular bar at the top of the screen.
+If you get lost, click on the HOME page in the white rectangular bar at the top of the screen.